-This year at Kew, we mark two bicentenaries.
-It’s 200 years since the death of Queen Charlotte in the Palace and it’s also 200 years since the double wedding of the Duke of Clarence (William IV) to Adelaide of Saxe-Meiningen and Edward Duke of Kent to Princess Victoria of Saxe-Coburg-Saalfeld on the 11th July 1818.
+In 2018 at Kew, we marked two bicentenaries.
+200 years since the death of Queen Charlotte in the Palace and 200 years since the double wedding of the Duke of Clarence (William IV) to Adelaide of Saxe-Meiningen and Edward Duke of Kent to Princess Victoria of Saxe-Coburg-Saalfeld on the 11th July 1818.

 By the standards of recent Royal Weddings the marriage at Kew was a rushed, cramped and rather sombre affair.
 Princess Charlotte, the only daughter of George, Prince Regent and future king, had died shortly after giving birth to a stillborn son.
 The line of succession was insecure.
 The Duke of Kent, and the Duke of Clarence ditched their mistresses and their illegitimate children and suitable yet hasty marriages to German, Protestant princesses were arranged.